paymill/paymill-zapier-integration/articles/pushover-and-paymill/article.md

 ![step 7 image](images/step7.jpg "step 7 image")

 That's it!
-When new payments are fullfiled on your PAYMILL account, you'll get a notification through Pushover:
+When new payments are fullfiled on your PAYMILL account, you'll get a notification through Pushover

 ![android notification](images/android-notification.jpg "android notification")